youneshenniwrites/elt-full-stack-tech-task/README.md

 #### 1. Implement drag-and-drop

   There is already a drag-and-drop functionality in the calendar but nothing happens on drop.
-You would need to create a necessary API endpoint on the backend and make a request to it from the frontend so that the changes requested by a drag-and-drop are persisted.
+You would need to create a necessary API endpoint on the backend and make a request to it from the frontend so that the changes requested by the drag-and-drop are persisted.
 #### 2. Implement event resize

   There is already an event resize functionality in the calendar but same as DnD it's not implemented on the backend.
-Fix it so the changes are persisted.
+You will need to fix it so the changes are persisted.
 #### 3. Add event modal with a form which takes name, start and end times for an event to be created

   Currently, the Add button just creates a random event.
-Instead, it needs to prompt user to input the details of the event they want to create.
+Instead, it needs to prompt the user to input the details of the event they want to create.

 #### 4. Edit event modal

   Currently, there is an Edit button on the screen but it does nothing.
-Edit button should allow the user to edit the name, start or end time of an existing event.
+Edit button should allow the user to edit the name, start and/or end time of an existing event.

 #### 5. Add backend validation to event create/edit APIs

   If user tries to create/edit an event so that it would conflict with another event in the system, the API should return a 400 response with an error.
+This should also be displayed in the web UI.

 #### 6. (Optional) Refactor showIds and selectedEvent params